nazar/charbit/source/about/index.md

 I describe myself as: highly motivated, focused, driven, dedicated, pragmatic and technologically liberal.

-Since 2010 my focus has been on JavaScript, initially using NodeJS and in the last three years specialising in front-end frameworks such as [Backbone](http://backbonejs.org/), [AngularJS](https://angularjs.org/) and recently [ReactJS](http://facebook.github.io/react/).
+Since 2010 my focus has been on JavaScript, initially using Node.js and in the last three years specialising in front-end frameworks such as [Backbone](http://backbonejs.org/), [AngularJS](https://angularjs.org/) and recently [ReactJS](http://facebook.github.io/react/).
 Currently I am passionate about [Webpack](http://webpack.github.io/), [react-hot-loader](https://github.com/gaearon/react-hot-loader) and ES6 via [Babel](https://babeljs.io/).